 Install Virtual Environment

-Now, you can install the virtual environment that will isolate and run Flask.
+Now, you can install the virtual environment to isolate and run Flask.
 You do this with the following.

-Once the virtual environment is installed, create a flask direct and then open the created directory.
+Once the virtual environment is installed, create a flask direct and open the created directory using the following command.

 Create Virtual Environment